enkomio/Fslog/README.markdown

 # FSLOG - F# Log

-"FSLOG - F# Log" is a simple yet powerful logging framework written in order to be used with a semantic approch in mind.
+"FSLOG - F# Log" is a simple yet powerful logging framework written in order to be used with a semantic approach in mind.

 Simple usage: